saizai/iorcc/README.md

 If you aren't a contestant and want to be a judge, email Sai at iorcc@saizai.com.
 You'll have a few weeks at the start of January to judgificate.

 If you have any other questions, please contact Sai at [twitter](http://twitter.com/saizai) or [g+](https://plus.google.com/u/0/103112149634414554669/posts/DWqnGfUPNGb).

+If you'd like to help sponsor this competition (so we can give prizes to the winners), please email Sai at iorcc@saizai.com.